 1. WFP's mission requires managers to take risk-informed decisions that balance risk and opportunity, and in certain instances, offset one type of risk against another.
-Transparent and proactive risk taking and sharing, considering the cost of risk prevention and response, are at the core of the agenda for aid effectiveness.
+Transparent and proactive risk taking and sharing, as well as consideration for the cost of risk prevention and response, are at the core of the agenda for aid effectiveness.
 Committed to the 2030 Agenda, WFP, through its Strategic Plan,8 endeavours to support governments to end hunger among the poorest and most food-insecure people and participate in a revitalized global partnership for sustainable development.